AppEsteem/Samples/createaccount.md

 In order to perform any operations on the AppEsteem customer portal, an account must first be created.
 The following steps will create a customer account that is linked to you email address.

 1. Log in to the AppEsteem portal.
-Navigate to <http://appesteem.com> and click on the "SIGN IN / SIGN UP" navigation menu link
+Navigate to <http://appesteem.com> and click on the "Log in" navigation menu link

     ![AppEsteem SIGN IN/SIGN UP menu](./media/createAccount_1.png)